 If fishing a floating lure, it is at times possible to let the current carry it far out to sea.
 Then you can wind it back in.
 That can allow for much longer casts.

-Mostly, I do not fish coastal river mouths for trout; I target other species like Salmon and the trout are more a distraction which I catch at the same time.
-Trout, including sea runs are much easier to catch further upstream then at the mouth.
+Mostly, I do not fish coastal river mouths for trout; I target other species and the trout are more a nice surprise that I catch from time to time.
+Trout, including sea runs, are much easier to catch further upstream than at the mouth.

 Sea run brown trout often hold at the first riffle.

 Sea run trout often concentrate around the first riffle or rapid in a river.
 Basically where the freshwater meets the brackish water.
 In deep, slow flowing rivers this can easily be several miles upstream from where the river joins the sea proper.

 In steeper rivers, it might only be a hundred yards from the mouth itself.

 The location of the riffle also moves with the tide.
 But generally, the riffles are easier to locate at low tide when there is less water in the river.
 The incoming tide, can force the freshwater upstream submerging shallow rapids and ripples.

 It is also worth looking at the riverside vegetation.
 Some species like willows are not very salt tolerant, so only will grow once the water is mostly fresh.

 I like to break the riffle into several sections.
 At the bottom of the riffle, there is normally a deeper pool.
 Trout and salmon often concentrate there, the salmon are resting, while the trout are feeding.
 These pools can be deep, so I suggest fishing a deep diving or heavy lure and fishing near the bottom.
 This is also a prime spot for night fishing.

 Target the edges for trout holding out of the current